software-gardening/almanack/src/book/garden-circle/contributing.md

 # Contributing

-First of all, thank you for contributing to the Software Gardening Almanac! 🎉 💯 🪴 We're so grateful for the kindness of your effort applied to grow this project into the best that it can be.
+First of all, thank you for contributing to the Software Gardening Almanack! 🎉 💯 🪴 We're so grateful for the kindness of your effort applied to grow this project into the best that it can be.

 This document contains guidelines on how to most effectively contribute to this project.

 If you would like clarifications, please feel free to ask any questions or for help.
-We suggest asking for help from GitHub where you may need it (for example, in a GitHub issue or a pull request) by ["at (@) mentioning"](https://github.blog/2011-03-23-mention-somebody-they-re-notified/) a Software Gardening Almanac maintainer (for example, `@username`).
+We suggest asking for help from GitHub where you may need it (for example, in a GitHub issue or a pull request) by ["at (@) mentioning"](https://github.blog/2011-03-23-mention-somebody-they-re-notified/) a Software Gardening Almanack maintainer (for example, `@username`).

 ## Code of conduct